 Why is Ranger the Best Class in Terraria?

-The rangers are usually crowned as the best class in Terraria due to their safe but effective gameplay.
+The Rangers are usually crowned as the best class in Terraria due to their safe but effective gameplay.
 They boast decent defense while being able to maintain their range.
-The only requirement of operating them is the ammunition costs.
+The only requirement for operating them is the ammunition costs.
 However, this cost becomes lower the more the player progresses in-game.

-While many might argue that the melee class is just as good, it is worth noting that short range in Terraria means you will have to tank a decent amount of damage in order to get your damage in.
+While many might argue that the melee class is just as good, it is worth noting that short range in Terraria means you will have to tank a decent amount of damage to get your damage in.
 The ranger can effectively negate that while also dealing damage.
-The weapons available to this class usually have the highest attack speeds in-game and can take a boss down at an extremely rapid pace.
+The weapons available to this class usually have the highest attack speeds in-game and can take a boss down extremely rapidly.

 It is also worth noting that the rangers need to focus on their agility more than anything since it is their main escape tool.
 Many bosses in Terraria have a set pattern of attacks that can be deadly for other classes due to their wide area of effect.
 As a ranger, you can simply fly away using your shiny wings in order to dodge their oncoming onslaught.

 In general, we recommend sticking with the ranger as a beginner.
 But, if you have chosen another class to beat Terraria, make sure to focus on its strong points till the very end while also remaining vary of its weakness.

 Many armors, accessories, and buffs only benefit a specific class, especially as we head into the game’s later stages.
 Therefore using a hybrid set can do you more harm than good.
 Furthermore, each class can use one minion slot.
 So, make sure to use it no matter what you are playing.